epfl-ada/ada-2021-project-acmu/README.md

 | world        | things       |
 | things       | work         |

+Using the initial results of the first question, we conduct additional analysis on the quotes contained within topic clusters.
+We keep track of the political party of the members within each topic cluster and output the number of quotes each party is associated with for a given topic.
+For the future milestone, we will refine our analyses based on the labelled topic clusters.

-> ### Do these subjects change with time?
+> ### Do the main subjects change with time?
-Not only do politicians switch parties from time to time, but even opinions within the same party might fluctuate.
+Not only do politicians switch parties from time to time, but even opinions within the same party can fluctuate.
+Our first approach at monitoring quote trends involves counting the quotes containing a certain keyword by date and relating them to Google trends, to figure out whether they follow a similar pattern.
 While investigating approaches for answering our 3rd research question, we discovered an important aspect of the dataset.
 There is no feasible way to link the original time of the quote to the time it is referenced in a website.

 We consider that the quotes in quotebank may not be a direct representation of what politicians actually talk about.
 By definition, quotes are cherry picked by authors that might be biased.
 For example, some websites are owned by politicians and controversial subjects are over-emphasised in the media.